hdShang/arxiv-daily/docs/cs-CL/2025-08-26/papers/250818773v1-thinkdial-an-open-recipe-for-controlling-reasoning-effort-in-large-l.md

 ---
 layout: default
-title: ThinkDial: An Open Recipe for Controlling Reasoning Effort in Large Language Models
+title: "ThinkDial: An Open Recipe for Controlling Reasoning Effort in Large Language Models"
 ---

 # ThinkDial: An Open Recipe for Controlling Reasoning Effort in Large Language Models